Skip to content

 The editors will review this information and may request edits prior to accepting the manuscript.
 Once reviewed and accepted, this information may be used by the journals for the purposes of promoting the article on social media.

 Authors are free to promote their own articles on social media platforms as they wish (and are highly encouraged to do so).
-To maximize reach, we ask that authors link to the final published article and link to the journals’ account (Twitter: @MedDecMak; Facebook: @meddecismaking).
+To maximize reach, we ask that authors link to the final published article and link to the journals’ account (X (formerly Twitter): @MedDecMak; Facebook: @meddecismaking).

 Anonymized Main Document

-For the convenience of editors, reviewers, and editorial staff, MDM encourages authors to submit one file that includes the complete (anonymized) manuscript with components in the following sequence: title page (only listing the manuscript title), abstract, highlights, text, acknowledgments section placeholder, references, tables, figure legends, figures, and appendices (if any).
+For the convenience of editors, reviewers, and editorial staff, MDM encourages authors to submit one file that includes the complete (anonymized) manuscript with components in the following sequence: title page (only listing the manuscript title), abstract, highlights, text, statements and declarations sections placeholders, references, tables, figure legends, figures, and appendices (if any).
 ScholarOne Manuscripts automatically generates a PDF proof for use by the journal.
 Do not use line numbering in the manuscript; line numbering is automatically applied when the PDF proof is generated.
 The submitting author is required to ensure the full legibility of this PDF proof.

 Abstract.
 Word for word, the abstract is probably the most important part of a manuscript.
 Editors use the abstract to decide whether the article is of interest for MDM.
 Reviewers use it to decide whether to accept an invitation to review the manuscript.
 Once the manuscript is published, readers use the abstract to decide whether they want to read the article.